oaq-docs/publisher/articles/account_management.md

 # Account Management

-## About account roles
+{:.no_toc}

+- TOC
+{:toc}

 OAQ is designed to be a multi-tenant platform, which means multiple publishers can use it simultaneously with their own users and branding.
 This means your organization's data will remain invisible to other publishers.

-Note that when we say _publisher_ in this documentation, we mean an [organization](/publisher-workflow/articles/organizations) with an **organization type** of "publisher."
-The other organization type available is "library."
+Note that when we say "publisher" in this documentation, we mean an organization with an [organization type](/publisher-workflow/articles/organizations#about-organizations) of _publisher_.
+The other organization type available is _library_.

 ## Types of account roles